| | Adult

 532-1176 and ask for the Kinship Program.
 A non-relative,

 informal caregiver would not be eligible for cash assistance.
+So

 Why Kinship?
 While the child protection system works